mcadac/nodejs/README.md

 npm list --depth=0
 ```

-- Intall jshint: Tool to look for code errors (To install despencies for development you should add the property --save-dev)
+- Intall **jshint**: Tool to look for code errors (To install despencies for development you should add the property --save-dev)
 ```
 npm install jshint --save-dev ./node_modules/.bin/jshint {js-file-name}